trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin configuration show [node|jvm|config|log]

-This command prints the contents of the Presto configuration files deployed in the cluster.
+This command prints the contents of the Trino configuration files deployed in the cluster.
 It takes an optional configuration name argument for the configuration files node.properties, jvm.config, config.properties and log.properties.
-For missing configuration files, a warning will be printed except for log.properties file, since it is an optional configuration file in your Presto cluster.
+For missing configuration files, a warning will be printed except for log.properties file, since it is an optional configuration file in your Trino cluster.

 If no argument is specified, then all four configurations will be printed.